May 1, 2022

 Trauma– when a tooth receives a hard knock the tooth loosens.
 This loosening effect aids in preventing the tooth from breaking under high physical loads.

 Loss of supporting bone– this happens when a more severe form of gum disease called periodontitis causes bone to breakdown.
-The loss of bone can also be associated with the position and alignment of the tooth.
+Poor tooth alignment and positioning in the jaw can lead to bone loss.
 Wisdom teeth pressing against the adjacent tooth at an awkward angle will lead to bone loss between the two teeth.

 Orthodontics– teeth placed under certain forces using braces will loosen.
 This loosening process is necessary for teeth to move.
 Orthodontist use this natural physiological process to effectively re align teeth.